 Since our modular bed system allows for countless configuration variations, we decided to limit the bed models and configuration options selected for certification.
 However, all the important spacing and safety features of the other bed models and configurations meet the testing standard as well.

 Our following bed models are GS-certified: Loft Bed Adjustable by Age at assembly height 5, Youth Loft Bed, Low Loft Bed at assembly height 4, Bunk Bed, Corner Bunk Bed, Bunk Bed Laterally Staggered, Youth Bunk Bed, Pitched Roof Bed, Comfy Corner Bed.

-Each certification was awarded for the following configuration: pine or beech, untreated or oil-waxed ⓘ, without Swing Beam ⓘ, ladder position A ⓘ, equipped with Mouse Boards all around (for models with high fall protection), mattress width 90 or 100 cm ⓘ, mattress length 200 cm ⓘ.
+Each certification was awarded for the following configuration: pine or beech, untreated or oil-waxed ⓘ, without Swing Beam ⓘ, ladder position A ⓘ, equipped with Mouse Theme Boards all around (for models with high fall protection), mattress width 80, 90, 100 or 120 cm ⓘ, mattress length 200 cm ⓘ.

 Other tests examine the bed components’ durability with robotics by automating countless repetitive load repetitions on specific parts of the bed over a period of several days.
 This is a simulation of the long-term, repeated human demand on the wooden parts and their connections.
 Our children’s beds easily withstand this lengthy test thanks to the sturdy construction.

 Verifying the safety of the materials used, as well as the surface treatments offered, is also part of the test.
 We only use natural wood (beech and pine) from sustainable forestry that has not been chemically treated.